ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 :::

 This new Subnet is cool - but it doesn't have any dedicated validators yet.
-Let's add one by running the `addValidator` command and adding the name of our Subnet.
+Add one by running the `addValidator` command and adding the name of the Subnet.
 To be clear, this does _not start or run_ a validator, it only whitelists the node as a recognized validator on the Subnet.

 ```bash
 avalanche subnet addValidator testsubnet
 ```

-First choose `Mainnet` as the network in which we want to add the Subnet validator.
+First choose `Mainnet` as the network in which wanted to be used to add the Subnet validator.

 ```text
 Use the arrow keys to navigate: ↓ ↑ → ←